rfaylona/VBA-Challenge/README.md

 # StockMarket Analysis

-This VBA Script/macro will enable you to summarize the stock market data when enabled
+This VBA Script/macro will enable you to summarize the stock market data when enabled on all the worksheets on the wsorkbook

-  * It will create 2 summary tables
+  * It will create 2 summary tables for each worksheet

     - 1st table will do the following:
       * Will suymmarize the ticker's total data